rijesimi/rijesimi.github.io/README.md

 > #### *Lagom* is a Swedish word with no direct English equivalent, meaning "just the right amount"

+To start jekyll server on C9 type this
+*jekyll serve --host $IP --port $PORT --baseurl ''

 Lagom, a [Jekyll][j] blog theme with just the right amount of style.

 Extracted lovingly from [http://mdswanson.com][mds] for your enjoyment!